 Toward this aim, a mix of fundamental, strategic and applied projects exploit knowledge of the role of bacterial and host factors in pathogenesis to develop and evaluate methods of disease control.
-Research is conducted at all levels from molecules to target animals and provides insights that cannot be obtained in surrogate rodent- or cell-based assays.
+His research is conducted at all levels from molecules to target animals and provides insights that cannot be obtained in surrogate rodent- or cell-based assays.
+Current emphasis is placed on identifying bacterial virulence factors and their mode of action, understanding the genetic architecture of host resistance to guide selective breeding, evaluating novel vaccines and studying the dynamics of transfer of antimicrobial resistance.
 Award-winning work to reduce, refine or replace animals in research is also performed.

 Roy R Chaudhuri, Eirwen Morgan, Sarah E Peters, Stephen J Pleasance, Debra L Hudson, Holly M Davies, Jinhong Wang, Pauline M van Diemen, Anthony M Buckley, Alison J Bowen, Gillian D Pullinger, Daniel J Turner, Gemma C Langridge, A Keith Turner, Julian Parkhill, Ian G Charles, Duncan J Maskell, Mark P Stevens.
 2013.
 Comprehensive Assignment of Roles for Salmonella Typhimurium Genes in Intestinal Colonization of Food-Producing Animals.
 PLoS Genetics Vol: 9.
 More»